Matthew-Freak/Shared-Docs/Access update.md

 ---
 #### Springs
 An extra input field called Cable Spring was added.
-L/H Spring input field is disabled and Cable Spring enabled  when cable guided Only allows selection when blind type is crank operated and only allows selection of correct chirality Auto populates when blind are 2.5m or more wide and disables all other options
+L/H Spring input field is disabled and Cable Spring enabled  when cable guided.
+Only allows selection when blind type is crank operated and only allows selection of correct chirality.
+Auto populates when blind are 2.5m or more wide and disables all other options

 ##### Cable Spring options